Lymeswold cheese

 Lymeswold cheese (1982–1992) was an English cheese variety.
 Although many English cheeses are named after regions, Lymeswold's name was the result of a public competition to name it; the winning name may have been derived from an English place name Wymeswold.
 The cheese was a soft, mild blue cheese with an edible white rind, much like Brie, and was inspired by French cheeses.
 It was similar to non-branded cheeses sold as Blue Brie.
 At the time of its launch, it was hailed as "the first new English cheese in 200 years".
 For the export market, the cheese was branded Westminster Blue, because some non-English speakers had difficulty pronouncing the name Lymeswold.

 Origins

 In 1979 the Milk Marketing Board began discussions with the large dairy firm Unigate that led in 1981 to the restructuring of its processing and marketing activities under the Dairy Crest brand to use surplus milk production for making other dairy products.
 The initiatives that followed included the launch in 1982 of Lymeswold cheese.
 The name was derived from public competition to name the new cheese.
+The cheese was to be called Wymeswold, but was changed.

+It was developed in the research centre of the Crudgington creamery, in Shropshire, by Michael Shaw of Madeley and Terry Oftedal of Wrexham.

-It was at first produced at Cannington creamery in Somerset.
+It is claimed that it was originally planned to produce the cheese at Wymeswold in Leicestershire, but eventually it was first produced at Cannington creamery in Somerset.
 The cheese's creation was hailed by Peter Walker, then Agriculture Minister, who said it would improve the balance of payments by replacing imports and becoming "one of our most successful cheese exports".